 Indemnification; Limitation of Liability

-Each party shall indemnify the other against any and all claims, losses or liabilities (including attorneys' fees) relating to or arising in respect of (i) any injury to, or death of, any person, or (ii) any physical damage to the indemnified party or any third party's property, in each case resulting from the indemnifying party=s negligence, gross negligence or willful misconduct.
+Each party shall indemnify the other against any and all claims, losses or liabilities (including reasonable attorneys' fees) relating to or arising in respect of (i) any injury to, or death of, any person, or (ii) any physical damage to any third party's property, in each case resulting from the indemnifying party=s negligence, gross negligence or willful misconduct.

-Neither party shall be liable to the other for any loss of revenue or profit or for any other indirect, special, exemplary, incidental or consequential damages of any amount, kind or nature whether arising out of warranty obligations, tort (including negligence and strict liability) and breach of contract (including any breach resulting in termination).
+Neither party shall be liable to the other for any loss of revenue or profit or for any other indirect, special, exemplary, incidental or consequential damages of any amount, kind or nature whether arising out of warranty obligations, indemnity, tort (including negligence and strict liability) and breach of contract (including any breach resulting in termination).
 Contractor's maximum aggregate liability to the Company arising out or or relating to the Initial Work, this Agreement and the performance, non-performance and/or defective performance hereunder shall be limited to an amount equal to 100% of the Committed Amount; provided, however, that such limitation of liability shall not apply to Contractor's liability for any breach of its obligations under subparagraph (a) of this Clause 4.

 Suspension, Cessation and Termination